How Divorce Influences Resilience and Transition in Boys vs. Girls

 Abstract

 The current paper dwells on the problems that may arise throughout the process of divorce.
 The researcher also discusses the consequences of divorce and compares the outcomes for boys and girls.
-The notion of divorce is aligned against certain contextual factors and delinquent behavior.
+The notion of divorce is aligned against certain contextual factors and delinquent behaviour.
 The researcher also conducted a survey in order to investigate the influence of divorce and answer a number of critical questions related to child resilience and post-divorce transition.
 After reviewing the results of the study, the researcher came up with several recommendations regarding before- and post-divorce activities.
 At the end of the paper, the researcher reached verdicts concerning the hypotheses of the study and summarised the findings of the survey.

 Introduction

 The question of the importance of divorce is pivotal for both parents and their children.
 Regardless, Fine and Harvey (2013) believe that it is a rather common situation when researchers misinterpret their findings regarding the influence of divorce on children.
 This may end up in improper guidance coming from the experts and consequent conflicts within the family.
-It is critical to emphasize that parents should promote the well-being of their children no matter what (Fine & Harvey, 2013).
-Unfortunately, divorce critically impacts parental outlooks on children’s well-being, and certain changes may transpire in children’s lives because of that (Amato, 2010).
-The good thing is the majority of parents that are either breaking up or splitting make sure that their decision does not affect their children in a big way.
-By approaching this issue resiliently, parents exercise flexibility in their children (Amato, 2010).
-It is rather important to take into consideration that the flexibility of the parents, on the other hand, plays an important role in the process of guiding their children through the complexities of divorce (Gottman, 2014).
-The fact is, children should be “trained” both on emotional and practical levels in order to cope with the adverse influence of a fragmented family.
+It is critical to emphasise that parents should promote the well-being of their children no matter what (Fine & Harvey, 2013).

-The current study is going to dwell on the key issues that are inherent in divorce and how the latter affects children.
-The researcher reviews this issue from a number of perspectives so as to gain as much knowledge as possible and make reasonable conclusions at the end of the paper.
-This topic is pivotal for the reason that the occurrence of divorces grows uncontrollably and it is vital to find ways to minimize the impact of this adverse event on children’s mental state and attitude towards intimate relationships and weddings.
 This topic was chosen because the researcher is keen on identifying the weakest spots in parent-child relationships and finding ways to improve the situation.
-The importance of this study can also be explained by the systematization of the existing knowledge with the intention of processing the obtained data and comparing it to the results of the survey that is conducted within the framework of the current research.
+The importance of this study can also be explained by the systematisation of the existing knowledge with the intention of processing the obtained data and comparing it to the results of the survey that is conducted within the framework of the current research.
 In terms of the impact of divorce on children, the researcher aims to study their relationships with parents, school performance, self-image, and other concomitant factors.

 Hypotheses of the Study

-• The adverse outcomes of divorce influence both boys and girls
+• The adverse outcomes of divorce influence both boys and girls.

-• The occurrence of delinquency is directly dependent on divorce and parental genes
+• The occurrence of delinquency is directly dependent on divorce and parental genes.

-• There are certain factors that can mediate the negative impact of divorce
+• There are certain factors that can mediate the negative impact of divorce.

-• Divorce is the most powerful negative influence among other contextual factors
+• Divorce is the most powerful negative influence among other contextual factors.

 Literature Review

-Another important point of reference was investigated by Burt, Barnes, McGue, and Iacono (2008) as they were interested in evaluating the relationship between teen delinquency and parental divorce.
-They claimed that irrespective of all the previous suppositions regarding the environmental nature of delinquent behavior, the core issue may also lie in genetic mediation.
-The researchers claimed that one of the probable reasons of delinquent behaviors in teens might be the identical pathology inherent in the genes of their parents.
-Nonetheless, Burt et al. (2008) mentioned that this is only relevant for the children of divorced parents (even though this kind of pathology is transmissible at all times and the fact of divorce merely increases the risk of distressing this pathology).
 So as to investigate the issue, the researchers took a sample consisting of both biological and adoptive families and took into consideration the timing of divorce.
-One of Burt et al.’s (2008) pivotal suppositions consisted in the fact that the association between delinquent behavior and interparental relationships was positive even in the cases when the divorce took place before the child’s birth.
-Moreover, the researchers found that it was safe to say that the environmental nature of delinquent behavior was shadowed by the children’s exposure to the outcomes of divorce (even adoption did not have to do anything with it).
-Burt et al. (2008) concluded that the above statement was correct and was able to reach a verdict that teen delinquency is majorly dependent on the effects of divorce and not the common genes of divorced parents.
+One of Burt et al.’s (2008) pivotal suppositions consisted in the fact that the association between delinquent behaviour and interparental relationships was positive even in the cases when the divorce took place before the child’s birth.
+Moreover, the researchers found that it was safe to say that the environmental nature of delinquent behaviour was shadowed by the children’s exposure to the outcomes of divorce (even adoption did not have to do anything with it).
+Burt et al. (2008) concluded that the above statement was correct and were able to reach a verdict that teen delinquency is majorly dependent on the effects of divorce and not the common genes of divorced parents.

-In her research, Lansford (2009) addressed the issues of child adjustment and parental divorce.
-She conducted an extensive literature review so as to assess the relationship between the two issues mentioned above and collect the evidence regarding the impact of divorce on children.
-Some of the aspects that she took into consideration included externalizing behaviors, academic accomplishments, and social interaction.
-Lansford (2009) found that internalizing and externalizing behaviors are more common for children whose parents have divorced.
-She also highlighted their low school performance and problematic social relationships with their peers.
+Lansford (2009) found that internalising and externalising behaviours are more common for the children whose parents have divorced.
+She also highlighted their low school performance and problematic social relationships with the peers.
 Irrespective of the adverse outcomes of parental divorce, the impact of the latter on the children is not of a long-term nature.
-The author of the study pointed out that not all experiences inherent in both children of divorced and nondivorced parents have an adverse connotation.
-The trajectories of child adjustment that were discussed within the framework of Lansford’s (2009) research were found to be rather common among children in general.
-Moreover, the researcher was able to identify that the impact that was thought of as the influence of divorce was really an amalgamation of certain contextual factors.
-According to Lansford (2009), these factors could transpire both before and after the divorce.
+The author of the study pointed out that not all experiences inherent in both children of divorced and nondivorced parents have adverse connotation.

 Methodology